 Another important change in 6AMLD is the extension of criminal liability to legal entities.
-This means that if any person in an organization has committed money laundering crime, or if assistance has been found, 6AMLD will charge criminal liability to legal entities.
+This means that if any person in an organization has committed a money laundering crime or if assistance has been found, 6AMLD will charge criminal liability to legal entities.
 Legal entities mentioned here may be a company.
 This law was introduced as organizations operating in the EU Member States can no longer prevent money laundering, and as a result, legal entities may be held criminally liable if they are caught doing money laundering activities.
 Although the penalties given vary, for example, temporary banning of companies and permanent closure of businesses can be given.

 Cooperation of Member States

 The 6AMLD directive supports the cooperation of member states in the trial of companies or individuals carrying out money laundering crimes.
-In other words, while money laundering occurs in one country, it can occur in another country, so local judicial authorities will be required to share information to allow prosecution of crimes in two or more Member States.
+In other words, while money laundering occurs in one country, it can occur in another country, so local judicial authorities will be required to share information to allow the prosecution of crimes in two or more Member States.
 And there will be cooperation between these member states.
 In this cooperation, factors such as the place where the crime was committed, the nationality of the criminal, its residence, victim countries, and the country where the crime was committed will be taken into consideration.
-Member States will want to punish crimes such as human trafficking, corruption, drugs, organized crime, tribute, terrorism, regardless of whether these crimes are legal in their jurisdiction.
+Member States will want to punish crimes such as human trafficking, corruption, drugs, organized crime, tribute, and terrorism, regardless of whether these crimes are legal in their jurisdiction.

 With 6AMLD, at least four years imprisonment law was introduced for money laundering offenses, which was a military year before and increased according to new rules.
 Besides, heavy sanctions such as the closure of a business and fines of up to 5 million Euros were introduced.
 The main objective of these penalties and sanctions is to prevent money laundering and terrorist financing activities that can take place in the member states of the EU.